CNCMSBL League Rules & Regulations

 7.a A Courtesy Runner is classified as a player who runs the bases for another player under certain circumstances and guidelines.

-7.b In all cases, the courtesy runner will be the LAST BATTED OUT.
+7.b In all cases, the courtesy runner will be the LAST OUT.
 If a courtesy runner is used prior to any outs being recorded in the first inning, then the courtesy runner will be the last listed person in the active batting order.

 7.c A MAXIMUM OF 2 COURTESY RUNNERS MAY BE USED IN ANY ONE GAME BY EACH TEAM IN THE 18+/40+ LEAGUES.
 A MAXIMUM OF 3 COURTESY RUNNERS MAY BE USED IN ANY ONE GAME BY EACH TEAM IN THE 50+ LEAGUE.
+CLASSIC DIVISION MAY USE ANY NUMBER OF COURTESY RUNNERS.

 7.d The courtesy runners may be used for anyone in the batting order.